 Students have rights to compensation and increasingly are using them to make complaint – sometimes at their instigation and sometimes at the behest of parents – against their University, College or School.
+The 2020 exam results fiasco has created unprecedented levels of interest in appeals and litigation against exam bodies or schools and teachers over assessments.

 Tutors are increasingly accused of discriminating against students for having a mental illness and pressurising students to leave due to issues of dyslexia, ADHD, and OCD.
 Indeed many current claims in England and Wales state that the “reasonable adjustments” required by the 2010 Equality Act to accommodate students’ mental illness are not being made.